 When building an Android app, it's important that you always test your application on a real device in addition to emulators.
 This page describes how to set up your development environment and Android-powered device for testing and debugging on the device.

-If you want an ideal SIM-unlocked phone to test on, then you might consider a Nexus phone.
+If you want an ideal SIM-unlocked phone to test on, then you might consider a Pixel phone.

 Connect your Phone to Computer